Zerohazard8x/2lazy4gist/other-docs/AI_windows-deploy.md

 ```

 * Use `Deploy Windows RE` when you build a custom WinRE; use `reagentc` to set and enable it. ([Microsoft Learn][14])
+> Windows appears to usually throw an error in installation if you do not do `reagentc /enable`

 ---